Chinese Democracy: Release and promotion

 Days before release, the album was streamed on Myspace, surpassing 3 million plays and setting a platform record.
-Managers Irving Azoff and Andy Gould called the launch "a historic moment in rock 'n' roll" backed by a "monumental campaign".
+Managers Irving Azoff and Andy Gould called the launch "a historic moment in rock 'n' roll backed by a monumental campaign."
 The title track was also used as the theme song for WWE's Armageddon in December 2008.
 A music video for "Better", directed by Dale "Rage" Resteghini, was announced in December, however, it never released.
+Iovine said on release, "Axl delivered a great Guns N' Roses album.
+Period.
+He did.
+It took him a long time for whatever reasons...
+It's hard to say if something is worth the wait, because how the hell do any of us know?
+I judge it based on what it is.
+Does it sound better than 99% of the rock records out there?
+Yes.
+I'm just thrilled for him".

 A billboard for the album in London.

 In March 2009, the band announced a new leg of the Chinese Democracy Tour, which ran from December 2009 to December 2012.
 Robin Finck departed to rejoin Nine Inch Nails before the tour, he was replaced by DJ Ashba.
 A guitar tab book was released in December 2009.

 The album was banned in China due to perceived criticism of the Chinese government and references to Falun Gong.
-State media claimed it "turns its spear point on China".
+State media claimed it "turns its spear point on China."

 Disputes with label and management

 After the album's release, Rose remained out of public view for several months and ignored Geffen's requests to promote it.
 On December 12, he posted statements on fan forums addressing the album, former bandmates, and tour plans.
-In a February 9, 2009 interview, Rose said he saw "no real involvement or effort from Interscope".
-In a 2018 retrospective, Billboard criticized the marketing, calling it "a colossal blunder" that undermined the "most anticipated rock album in history".
+In a February 9, 2009 interview, Rose said he saw "no real involvement or effort from Interscope."
+In a 2018 retrospective, Billboard criticized the marketing, calling it "a colossal blunder" that undermined the "most anticipated rock album in history."

 In May 2010, Front Line Management sued Rose over unpaid concert fees.
 Rose countersued for $5 million, alleging sabotoge of the album's release - including "purposefully spoiling" the artwork, "botching" a deal with Best Buy Deal and leaking tracks.
 In a 2024 interview, drummer Dave Abbruzzese claimed executives wanted the album to fail to pressure Rose into reuniting with Slash.
 (Note: In a 2016 interview, former manager Irving Azoff denied he pressured Rose to reunite the old band.)
 The lawsuit was settled in 2011.